OXID-eSales/module-template/README.md

 installation for development process:

 1. Click on the "Use this template" button on the template [main page](https://github.com/OXID-eSales/module-template) to create your module repository from the given template.
+Please make to choose the 'take all branches' option.
 As the outcome, you should have a repository with a copy of everything we have in the template repository.

 2. Clone your created repository to your local shop modules directory:
    ```
    cd <shopRoot>
-   git clone <yourModuleGithubRepositoryUrl> source/modules/<yourVendorPrefix>/<yourModuleRootDirectory>
+   git clone <yourModuleGithubRepositoryUrl> source/modules/<yourVendorPrefix>/<yourModuleRootDirectory> --branch=b-7.0.x
    ```

 3. Next step is to personalize the original OXID traces with your own vendor, module id, namespace etc. We prepared